Updated June 2020

 3) Have you got the cash? – Before you submit your mortgage application, you need to assess the state of your own finances.
 We’ll discuss loan-to-value ratios a little later, but regardless of how much you are borrowing, you will need to stump up some form of deposit and cover processing costs.
 If you haven’t got the funds, the chances of you finding an agreeable mortgage are slim to none.

 4) Scour the loan market – Search for a mortgage provider that is renowned for working with temporary residents.
 Certain lenders are rigid in their stance on lending to temporary residents, and their rates sometimes reflect this.
-However, some banks offer special deals for 457 visa holders, so it’s certainly worth shopping around.
+However, some banks offer special deals for temporary visa holders, so it’s certainly worth shopping around.
+You may find it worthwhile to speak with a mortgage broker as they know the industry inside out.

 5) Make your application – Once you’re happy that you’ve found the best deal, you can begin the application process.
 It doesn’t matter where in the world you are applying for a mortgage, you need to be thorough when providing personal information.
 This can be the difference between an approval and a rejection.